 - When users are at work and don’t want to disturb others (or be overheard).

 - When the speaker in the video is difficult to understand or is speaking in another language.

 - When users are in noisy environments (e.g., coffeeshops).

 - Captioning also boosts literacy and promotes learning among children.

 - It even helps SEO because the captions are stored in a text file.

 I strongly encourage you to watch (and read) Why Caption Your Video.
 Jay Wayant makes a very compelling case for captioning.

-Be wary of automated captioning services, however… as hilariously demonstrated by a video series called Caption Fail.
+Be wary of automated captioning services and YouTube’s auto-caption feature… as hilariously demonstrated by a video series called Caption Fail.